VatsalKr/M1_game_Science-Quiz/1_Requirements/readme.md.md

 # SCIENCE QUIZ GAME

-This is a simple science quiz game based on basic science and objective of Quiz Contest is to facilitate a user friendly environment for all users questions are chosen in such a a way that they cover all fields of a SCIENCE and technology.
-The user’s basic science and technology knowledge is tested with quiz questions regarding science and technology.the level of questions will be increasing step by step.
+This is a simple science quiz game based on basic science.
+Objective of Quiz Contest is to facilitate a user friendly environment for all users. questions are chosen in such a a way that they cover all fields of  SCIENCE and technology.
+The user’s knowledge is tested with quiz questions regarding science and technology.the level of questions will be increasing step by step.

-RESEARCH:I searched on internet there are many quiz games based on General Knowledge quantitative aptitude etc but i want to create a quiz game based on the knowledge of science and technology.A quiz game is a  mind sport in which players attempt to answer questions correctly about Science and technology.
+RESEARCH:I searched on internet there are many quiz games based on General Knowledge quantitative aptitude etc but i want to create a quiz game based on the knowledge of science and technology.A quiz game is a  mind sport in which players attempt to answer questions correctly .
 Quizzes can be used as a brief assessment in education and similar fields to measure growth in knowledge, abilities, or skills.

 FEATURES:
 1:Score Board